Otann/wrench/README.md

 - `:doc` will be symbol's documentation
 - `:spec` spec-compatible (including any predicate) to validate the value, defaults to `string?`
-- `:name` name of the environment variable, defaults to capitalised name of the var (ignoring namespace) with dashes replaced with underscores
+- `:name` name of the environment variable, defaults to uppercased name of the var (ignoring namespace) with dashes replaced with underscores
 - `:require` fails validation, if value is missing, default is `false`
 - `:default` to provide a fallback value if it is missing, default is nil
 - `:secret` to hide value from `*out*` during validation, default is `false`